 If you do happen to suffer from dry mouth, it can lead to issues with an increased risk of cavities, sore throat, as well as breathing, chewing, and eating difficulties.
 However, even if the known risk factors for dry mouth are taken care of, it could be linked to an underlying condition such as Sjogren’s Syndrome, which inadvertently attacks the glands in your body making you less likely to develop saliva naturally.

 Do you wish to learn more about dry mouth and its effect on your smile?
-If so, please call 509-747-4242 to schedule an appointment with Dr. Jodi Funk at our office in Spokane, Washington, for your oral health care treatments.
+If so, please call 509-747-4242 to schedule an appointment with Dr. Michelle Metcalf at our office in Spokane, Washington, for your oral health care treatments.
 Our expert team’s here to help you get a healthy smile of your dreams!